regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

   string project_admin = 2;

   // metadata is any arbitrary string that includes or references additional
+  // information about the contract including the initial amount of funds to
-  // information about the contract such as estimated total supply, forward
+  // collect, the initial volume percentage offered, estimated total supply,
-  // contract supply, and estimated price per credit type unit. string metadata = 3;
+  // forward contract supply, and estimated price per credit type unit. string metadata = 3;

   // funds_to_collect is the denom and amount the project is collecting.